oberocks/vainglory-base-stats/README.md

     * heroicperk
       * name (String)
       * thumb (String)
-      * description (Array containing items that are either strings or 1 nested array of only strings)
+      * description (Array containing items that are either strings or 1 nested array of bullet strings)
     * a
       * name (String)
       * thumb (String)
-      * description (Array containing items that are either strings or 1 nested array of only strings)
+      * description (Array containing items that are either strings or 1 nested array of bullet strings)
       * stats
         * name (String)
         * values (Array of 5 Numbers)